TonyVSK/Python-100-days/README.md

 ## Projects

+The projects can be found in [Python 100 days projects folder](./python%20100%20days%20projects)

 Here's a list of projects you'll find in this repository:

 - `001` - Band Name Generator: A simple script to combine user inputs to generate a band name.